projectcalico/calico/calico/hack/development-environment/README.md

 # What this recipe is not

 - This is not a CI system for upstream calico, for that, see the contributor and developer docs.
-- This is not a full test suite: It doesnt run any kind of unit or performance tests.
+- This is not a full test suite: It doesn't run any kind of unit or performance tests.
 Patches are welcome to extendt the install.sh with other optional test/make targets, but ideally, the smoke test for building calico from scratch should be able to run in under 10 minutes, so that it is developer friendly.